rancher/rke2/docs/upgrade/automated_upgrade.md

 Second, the `concurrency` field indicates how many nodes can be upgraded at the same time.

-Third, the server-plan targets server nodes by specifying a label selector that selects nodes with the `node-role.kubernetes.io/master` label.
+Third, the server-plan targets server nodes by specifying a label selector that selects nodes with the `node-role.kubernetes.io/control-plane` label (`node-role.kubernetes.io/master` for 1.19 or older).
 The agent-plan targets agent nodes by specifying a label selector that select nodes without that label.
 Optionally, additional labels can be included, like in the example above, which requires label "rke2-upgrade" to exist and not have the value "disabled" or "false".

 Fourth, the `prepare` step in the agent-plan will cause upgrade jobs for that plan to wait for the server-plan to complete before they execute.